Zimbabwe Domestic Twenty20: 2011–12 season

 Zimbabwe Cricket was bullish ahead of the tournament, with ZC managing director Ozias Bvute saying "We will be very close to breaking even this year and we are not too far from making it a sustainable and profitable tournament."

 Mountaineers were crowned as the new champions, and with two titles became the most successful team in the history of the competition.
 International players Ryan ten Doeschate, Lou Vincent, Paul Horton, Liam Dawson and Andrew Hall were retained from the previous season.
 International players Chris Gayle (Matabeleland Tuskers), Dirk Nannes (Mountaineers), and Australian fast bowler Shaun Tait (Mid West Rhinos) were all signed for the tournament as well as other overseas players such as Peter Trego, Rory Hamilton-Brown, and Phil Mustard, with a total of 16 foreign players participating in the tournament.

 The tournament kicked off on 25 November 2011 and saw both Njabulo Ncube and Natsai Mushangwe star as Mountaineers and Matabeleland Tuskers defeated Mid West Rhinos and Mashonaland Eagles respectively.

-At the halfway stage, it seemed that Tuskers were the most dominant team and their strong side consisting international players unbalancing the tournament.
+At the halfway stage, it seemed that Tuskers were the most dominant team and their strong team consisting international players unbalancing the tournament.
 However, the tournament changed when Mid West Rhinos defeated Matabeleland Tuskers, despite Chris Gayle scoring a rapid-fire century for the Tuskers.
 The Rhinos built on Brendan Taylor's unbeaten innings of 75 as they won by seven wickets.
 Southern Rocks had a forgettable tournament, finishing bottom of the pool, and thus not proceeding to the next stage.
 Mashonaland Eagles staged a comeback after losing all their initial matches they made it through to the playoff final by defeating Mid West Rhinos by 53 runs, against Matabeleland Tuskers.
 There they defeated the Tuskers by 23 runs (Duckworth–Lewis method) despite Chris Gayle's half-century, and another by Steven Trenchard, as they already had compiled a massive 207/7 thanks to Ryan ten Doeschate's 121* of 58.

 Matabeleland had been consigned to the playoff final after they were earlier defeated by eventual champions Mountaineers at the 1st Semi.
 That was made possible by captain Hamilton Masakadza's 80*.

 In the tournament final, the bowlers led Mountaineers to a remarkable victory.
 After Eagles restricted them to 142/6 (Phil Mustard 56), it seemed that Eagles would win the game (considering that they scored 207 in their playoff final match against the Tuskers), but Shingirai Masakadza took 3/21 in a remarkable spell to see out the Eagles for just 115 and secure victory by 27 runs.
 He received support from former captain Prosper Utseya, former New Zealand all-rounder Chris Harris, and international star Dirk Nannes.